Mail Fraud Defense Lawyer New Jersey

 What Is Mail Fraud?

 Mail fraud is fairly simple to understand, but you do need to have a lawyer on your side if you are ever accused of committing it.
-Mail fraud defense lawyers are experienced and knowledgeable with how a judge will see a case, so it is crucial to have someone on your side who will know what to say.
+Mail fraud defense lawyers are experienced and knowledgeable about how a judge will see a case, so it is crucial to have someone on your side who will know what to say.
 Mail fraud happens when someone sends something in the mail that is intending to somehow deceive and defraud them.
 For example, if a person sends a letter trying to make a promise to an individual with an offer, but takes their information instead and does not deliver on the promise, he or she has committed mail fraud.

 Common Defenses for Mail Fraud

 There are many different defenses that a mail fraud defense lawyer can use in a case.
 One of the most common is that you did not intend to commit fraud.
-This is especially a good defense if no goods were exchanged and the person who the mail was sent to did not give you anything.
+This is especially a good defense if no goods were exchanged and the person to who the mail was sent did not give you anything.
 Your defense will completely depend upon what happened with the exchange, though, and your lawyer will know how to come up with something that will be good to bolster your case.

 Contact a Lawyer Immediately

 If you are charged with committing mail fraud, you need to contact a mail fraud defense lawyer from Lorraine Gauli-Rufo, Esq. & Associates right away.
-We are well-versed in the federal laws and will know how to proceed to best protect your freedom.
+We are well-versed in federal laws and will know how to proceed to best protect your freedom.
 Mail fraud can get you up to about 20 years in jail, so it is crucial to have someone smart and knowledgeable on your side to keep you from losing all of your freedom.
 Your lawyer will fight for your rights, as well as speak with you about how to avoid getting into a situation like this in the future.
 You can fully trust your lawyer to always have your best interest at heart, which will be important throughout the entire process.
 Contact us today to set up a consultation.

 What Are the Penalties for Mail Fraud?